seanmtracey/node-red-contrib-web-components/docs/component-camera.md

 If this attribute is added to the node it can be set to `still` to capture still images or `video` if you want to capture video.

+`data-nr-hide-controls="true"`

+If this attribute is added to the node it can be set to `true` to hide the controls for both the still and video capture.
+The camera feed will still be displayed, but image / video capture will need to be triggered with the methods on the node.

+## Methods

+`trigger()`

+Calling this function will cause the component to capture an image.
+It behaves exactly the same as if "Take Picture" button on the element had been pressed;

+`startCapture()`

+Calling this function will cause the component to start recording video.
+It behaves exactly the same as if "Record Video" button on the element had been pressed;

+`stopCapture()`

+Calling this function will cause the component to stop recording video.
+It behaves exactly the same as if "Stop Recording" button on the element had been pressed;

 ## Events

 There are events that can be listened to on the DOM element when certain interactions and events happen.
 They are as follows: